Happy Monday! Let’s start the week with a bento recipe!

-- Reheat leftover Braised Pork Belly in a frying pan until it's warm thoroughly.
+- Reheat leftover braised pork belly in a frying pan until it's warm thoroughly.
+Let cool completely.

-- Pack cooled Braised Pork Belly in a silicone cup and put in bento box.
+- Pack cooled braised pork belly in a silicone cup and put in the bento box.

 - Wash tomatoes and pat dry.
 Place nicely in the bento box.